shirosoa/alx-system_engineering-devops/0x00-shell_basics/README.md

 	Long format
 	with user and group IDs displayed numerically
-	And hidden files (starting with .) mkdir /tmp/my_first_directory/: creates a directory named my_first_directory in the /tmp/ directory.
+	And hidden files (starting with .) mkdir /tmp/my_first_directory/: Creates a directory named my_first_directory in the /tmp/directory. mv /tmp/betty /tmp/my_first_directory: Moves the file betty from /tmp/ to /tmp/my_first_directory.